Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 ## Configure NCNs

 Prerequisites for this task:
 - CSM NCN personalization has been configured.
 - Cray Operating System, Slingshot Host Software, and Slingshot have been installed and configured.

 1. Determine the CFS configuration in use on the worker nodes.

-   1. Indentify the worker nodes.
+   1. Identify the worker nodes.

       ```bash
       ncn# cray hsm state components list --role Management --subrole Worker --format json | jq -r '.Components[] | .ID'